facebookresearch/fairo/tools/annotation_tools/template_tool/AUTOCOMPLETE_README.md

 ...
 ```

-Then, this file is uploaded to our S3 bucket `s3://craftassist/pubr/`.
+Then, this file is uploaded to the S3 URI `s3://craftassist/pubr/high_pri_commands.txt`.
 It is now ready to be used in training, validation or ground truth actions!